vand3rlinden/vand3rlinden.github.io/content/post/mdo-configuration-summary.md

 	- [Configure inbound SMTP DANE with DNSSEC in Exchange Online](https://vand3rlinden.com/post/exo-inbound-smtp-dane-dnssec/)
 		- SMTP DANE is a security mechanism that uses DNSSEC to allow the sending mail server to verify the TLS certificate of your mail server.

-> **NOTE**: Neither SMTP DANE nor MTA-STS is universally **better**; the choice depends on the specific context and needs of the organization.
+> **NOTE**: Neither SMTP DANE nor MTA-STS is universally **better**.
 SMTP DANE provides stronger security, but requires DNSSEC, and not every DNS provider supports DNSSEC yet.
+MTA-STS is easier to implement and provides good security through HTTPS and DNS.
 Using the two together can provide the best of both worlds, increasing security through a layered approach.

 - **Outbound email**:
 	- [Deploy SPF, DKIM, and DMARC the right way](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/)